PDFs and Collabwriting - The best way to collaborate

 Content marketers

-They use it to highlight important text on PDFs during online research, which can help when creating content.
+They use it to highlight important text in PDFs during online research, making content creation easier.
 If working in a team, they can highlight parts needing changes and add comments to improve the content together.

 Plus, when sharing ideas, they can highlight and comment to explain things better to their team.